Isdinval/A-Pragmatic-Framework-for-Mobile-Redundant-Manipulator-Performing-Sequential-Tasks/README.md

 Fig 8: All possible combinations of task/swivel

 The final result of the search by block column is presented in fig. 9 where 3 column have been found, leading to the solution:
-***(T1, Swiv2), (T2, Swiv2), (T3, Swiv2), (T4, Swiv1), (T5, Swiv3), (T6, Swiv3)***.
+***(T1, Swiv2), (T2, Swiv2), (T3, Swiv2), (T4, Swiv1), (T5, Swiv3)***.

 ![](FIG_GITHUB_README/swivel_choice_table_FINAL.png)
-Fig 8: All possible combinations of task/swivel
+Fig 9: All possible combinations of task/swivel

 # V. Validation of the FCI Method
 In this section, an expérimental validaiton of the Force Capacity Index (FCI) method is performed for 3 screws of a contator.
 The desired vector force/torque f = [50N, 0N, 0N, 9Nm, 0Nm, 0Nm] is referenced in the TCP frame of the manipulator.
 The tightening torque is 9Nm and the strenght to apply to the screw of a contactor is 50N.
-The initial joint configuration is represented in fig. 9.
+The initial joint configuration is represented in fig. 10.

-<<<<<<< HEAD
 ![](FIG_GITHUB_README/FCI_couple_3vis.jpg)
-Fig 9: Initial manipulator position for screwing.
+Fig 10: Initial manipulator position for screwing.

 The weight of the tool is 3.9kg.
 It is composed of the electrical screwdriver and its 3D-printed support, an camera baxler and a LEDs system.
-It has to be noted that this tool's weight is offseted compared to the manipulator's flange, which reduced considerably the permitted payload according to the manipulator's manufacturer data (see fig. 10)
+It has to be noted that this tool's weight is offseted compared to the manipulator's flange, which reduced considerably the permitted payload according to the manipulator's manufacturer data (see fig. 11)

 ![](FIG_GITHUB_README/payload_diagram.png)
-Fig 10: Payload diagram - Permitted payload vs the offset of the TCP frame from the flange frame.
+Fig 11: Payload diagram - Permitted payload vs the offset of the TCP frame from the flange frame.

 The experimental results are obtained from the data present in the manipulator (collected from a dataRecorder).
 In total, three types of data are recovered: 1. the vector force/torque ***f*** felt by the electrical screwdriver at the TCP in the robot base frame, 2. the torque due to gravity ***T<sub>g</sub>*** and 3. the torque due to an external force ***T<sub>f</sub>***.
-From these data, the total torque ***T<sub>tot</sub>*** (see fig. 11) for each joint and the FCI (see fig. 12) can be obtained.
+From these data, the total torque ***T<sub>tot</sub>*** (see fig. 12) for each joint and the FCI (see fig. 13) can be obtained.
 As a reminder, for a joint configuration ***q***, the FCI method search an index of saturation lambda_sat which satisfy the following equation : ***T<sub>tot</sub>(q) = T<sub>g</sub>(q) + lambda_sat .
 T<sub>f</sub>(q)***.

 ![](FIG_GITHUB_README/couple_total_FCI_vissage.png)
-Fig 11: Experimental results of the manipulator total torque for each joint.
+Fig 12: Experimental results of the manipulator total torque for each joint.

 ![](FIG_GITHUB_README/FCI_vissage.png)
-Fig 12: Payload diagram - Permitted payload vs the offset of the TCP frame from the flange frame.
+Fig 13: Payload diagram - Permitted payload vs the offset of the TCP frame from the flange frame.

 Based on these two graphs, the experimental FCI is 4.23 for the first screw, 3.91 for the second and finally 5.21 for the third.
 Theoretically, we find a FCI of 4.45 for the three screwings.
 There is therefore a difference of about $\pm 15\%$.
-Moreover, we can see in fig. 11 that none of the joints is in saturation compared to the limit torques of the manipulator.
-The screwing is therefore feasible, which can also be observed from the screwing curves recovered from the screwing machine (see fig. 13).
+Moreover, we can see in fig. 12 that none of the joints is in saturation compared to the limit torques of the manipulator.
+The screwing is therefore feasible, which can also be observed from the screwing curves recovered from the screwing machine (see fig. 14).

 ![](FIG_GITHUB_README/courbe_vissage_visseuse.png)
-Fig 13: Screwing curve of the electrical screwdriver for the first screw.
+Fig 14: Screwing curve of the electrical screwdriver for the first screw.